galactic-plane/windragon/README.md

 This script provides an interactive menu-driven interface for performing various maintenance tasks on a Windows machine.
 Tasks include backup, repair, cleanup, drive optimization, or all tasks sequentially.

 ## 🖥️ Supported Operating Systems
+- Windows 10
 - Windows 11

-**Note:** This script relies on PowerShell commands and tools like DISM, Robocopy, and SFC, which are supported on the above-listed versions of Windows.
+**Note:** This script relies on PowerShell commands and tools like DISM, Robocopy, SFC, and WinGet, which are supported on the above-listed versions of Windows.

 ## 🚀 How to Run the Script
 1. Open PowerShell as an Administrator.